xi/notification-hub/README.md

 # Notification Hub

-Distraction-free notification daemon for linux inspired by github.
+Distraction-free notification daemon for simple linux desktops.

 -	Notifications are never displayed directly on screen to avoid distraction.
 -	If there are notifications, a status indicator is displayed.
 Clicking on that